top of page

 COACHING NOTES:

-"Settle down into this moment.
-Don’t push against the bus or truck passing, the horn… Just let be what is.
 The sensations that you experience in your body, notice them when they arise.
-Then, when you hear a sound, notice that, but keep letting go, each one.
-As it arises, notice it and then be aware of the next thing...
+Then, when you hear a sound, notice that, but keep letting go.
+As it arises, notice it and then be aware of the next thing.

 Just as if you were sitting on a bank of a river and leaves were floating down on top of the river.
 You don’t follow the leaf with your eyes.
 You just keep centered and let the leaf come into your vision, come through and go on.

-What is noticing all of this, you could call the noticer or the witness.
+What notices all of this, you could call the noticer or the witness.
 It’s a little like a torch or a flashlight - it shines now on this, now on that.
 At one moment it’s shining on a thought, another moment on a sensation, another moment on an emotion, another moment on a memory.
 The images just keep coming, all the phenomena just keep arising, existing and moving on.
 But the torch, or the flashlight, never shines upon itself.

-Just let the phenomena come and go in their own natural progression, resting more and more deeply in just the awareness that notices all of these things.
+Just let the phenomena come and go in their own natural progression, resting more and more deeply in the awareness that notices all of these things.
 Thoughts of who you are, thoughts of anything at all that arise, just for this moment, see them as phenomena arising, existing and moving on.

 The horns that sounded a few minutes ago, where are they?
 They’re gone.
 The thoughts you had a few minutes ago, long gone.
-What you were attending to just a moment ago, now replaced by something else.
+What you were attending to just a moment ago is now replaced by something else.
 What is common to all of them is the awareness that is noting.

-Just rest in awareness, awareness of all forms, feelings, thoughts, sensations.
+Just rest in awareness, awareness of all forms, feelings, thoughts and sensations.
 Each thing you experience is another leaf floating down the stream.
 Notice how certain thoughts and feelings and sensations attract your awareness and your awareness starts to follow the leaf down the stream.
 And then you hear me say, just let go, come back to the awareness."

 ~Ram Dass, from the video: Rest As Awareness ~ Guided Meditation by Ram Dass